Article: What is Depth Hypnosis?

 Although many schools of hypnotherapy seek to place the hypnotherapist in a position where the patient’s will is surrendered to the hypnotherapist, this is not the way I work, nor the way I believe a hypnotherapist with integrity should work.
 In schools of shamanism that are not involved in the “black arts,” such as casting curses or affliction, the idea of aligning with the one’s own and the patient’s helping spirits is a given.
 In the type of hypnotherapy I practice, and in the type of shamanic work I do, I seek to align my will with the higher self (in the parlance of hypnotherapy) and/or with the helping spirits (in the parlance of shamanism) of the patient.

-Both schools of healing recognize that the patient has access to the answers behind his malady, but may not have keys to that access.
+Both schools of healing recognize that the patient has access to the answers behind their malady, but may not have keys to that access.
 In traditional shamanism, it is the shaman who seeks to find the key to the illness and unlock the healing potential.
 In hypnotherapy, a good hypnotherapist leads the patient to these keys through careful questioning and helps the patient insert the keys into the lock, which will release healing.
 In my opinion, this is the principal difference between traditional shamanism and hypnotherapy.
 But even this difference is bridged in my practice because I see myself as a teacher whether I am working as a hypnotherapist or shamanic practitioner.
-In either case, I as I see myself as a teacher, learning about the patient as I work, and using what I learn to help the patient know himself.
-To be effective in this work, I have to be sensitive enough to know when and where my patient is ready to pick up the keys (and have me function as hypnotherapist) and when and where I need to hold him until he is ready (and so have me function as a shaman).
+In either case, I see myself as a teacher learning about my clients as I work, and using what I learn to help patients know themselves.
+To be effective in this work, I have to be sensitive enough to know when and where my patient is ready to pick up the keys (and have me function as hypnotherapist) and when and where I need to hold them until they are ready (and so have me function as a shaman).

 The main tools of shamanism which I personally use to enhance my skills as hypnotherapist are the shamanic journey and the merging with and/or channeling of helping spirits.
 Through the journey I gain access to higher wisdom and fountains of life energy which enliven me and help me continue clearing my own issues.
 This helps me constantly expand the amount of power I can bring to any hypnotherapy session.
 In a way, the spirits work with me directly in the same way I work my hypnotherapy clients.
 At the same time, it could be said that I am a translator for my patients who have not yet learned to work directly with spirits.
 I let spirit work through me so they can have a solid, material-world interface with the knowledge coming through spirit.
 As they get more and more comfortable with the honesty this communication affords, I can pull back more and more and help them create their own connections to spirit.
 It could be said I am like a transformer which steps down the energy of spirit into words, while at the same time helping my patient to become open enough to step up to receiving the information from spirit directly.
 If I do my job right, I become only a step on the journey the patient takes on the journey to the self.